 A dormant (inactive) company

-A dormant company is one which is registered with Companies House, although is not performing any kind of business activity or receiving any form of earnings.
+A dormant limited company is one which is registered with Companies House, although is not performing any kind of business activity or receiving any form of earnings.
 As a result, such a company is considered dormant (or inactive) by HMRC for corporation tax reasons.
 It is possible for a company to be inactive right from its incorporation date, or after a period of activity.

 There are several reasons why a company may be inactive.
 These may include but not be restricted to: to reserve a company name while getting ready to launch the business; to reorganise a formerly active business; or perhaps a company owner demands an extended period of time off as a result of illness, travel, maternity leave, a sabbatical, or any other basis.

 As it is possible for a Limited company to stay dormant up to any length of time, you need to notify your local corporation tax office as soon as possible and uphold a number of statutory obligations for Companies House, including filing dormant accounts and annual returns, reporting modifications to registered company details, keeping company records updated and accessible for public inspection.

 Is it possible for a dormant company to trade?

 No. A dormant company cannot receive any form of profits or perform any of the following trading activities:

 - Paying bank charges or earning interest